-Figure 113.
+Figure 109.
 The Print Server page.

 To configure the router as a print server, move the Enable print server switch to the right and click the APPLY button.
-Upon that the Status of printer field is displayed on the page.

 If you don't want to use the router as a print server, move the Enable print server switch to the left and click the APPLY button.